 If you just bought and want to know how to get out of a timeshare contract, hopefully, you’re reading this while you’re still on vacation.
 Like a mortgage agreement for your house, there is a rescission period cooling off timeframe to cancel timeshare purchases AND get your money back.
 The length of your rescission period depends on the timeshare law in the state your timeshare is located.
 You have 3-15 days to contact the resort and file a rescission letter for a timeshare cancellation.

-How to Get Out of a Timeshare with a Rescission Letter
+How to Cancel a Recent Timeshare Purchase with a Rescission Letter

 To start a timeshare cancellation, you just need to notify them in writing within your rescission period.
 The contents of a recession letter vary by resort and the details can be found in your timeshare contract.
 Make sure you read this carefully and include every single item required to cancel your timeshare purchase.
 If you leave something out of the letter that’s technically a timeshare contract loophole that they can use to deny your request.

 Timeshare Users Group (TUG), the oldest and largest timeshare owners group and advocacy organization, developed a starter letter for people to cancel an unwanted timeshare.
 TUG reports that the average person saves $18,000 by completing a timeshare termination this way.